Overview of the Reverse 1031 Exchange

 Reverse 1031 Exchanges

-What ever your reason for deciding to purchase your replacement property first, the Reverse 1031 Exchange allows you to acquire your like-kind replacement property first and then subsequently list and sell your relinquished property within the prescribed 1031 Exchange deadlines.
-It can be a great strategic tool when needed or preferred.
+What ever your reason for deciding to purchase your replacement property first, the Reverse 1031 Exchange allows you to acquire your replacement property first and then subsequently list and sell your relinquished property within the prescribed 1031 Exchange deadlines.
+It can be a great strategic tool when needed or desired.

 Revenue Procedure 2000-37 — The Safe Harbor Reverse Exchange